kvassAI/slate/source/includes/_plans.md

 The `total_amount` of the plan will be calculated from the total sum of the products.

 ### Recurring Day
 A Recurring Order Plan must contain recurring days as a list.
-These recurring days describe when the plan should be run. ## NEED TO FIND A BEST PHRASE
+These recurring days describe when new order should be schedule.
 The recurring days consist of `day`, `hour` and `minute`.
 The `day` depend of the [`Plan`](#plans)'s `interval unit`.
 If the `interva_unit` is WEEK, the value of `day` can be 0 to 6.